History of Lahore: Maratha Empire

 Shortly after defeating the Afghans in the Battle of Delhi, the Marathas entered Lahore in 1758.

 In March 1758, about 50,000 Maratha soldiers sieged Sirhind.
 They formed an unusual alliance with the Sikh Misls and the Mughal Governor Adina Beg Khan.
 Lahore was governed by, Taimur Shah, son of Ahmed Shah, and subordinated by Jahan Khan, at the head of about 25,000 strong army.
 In April 1758, the Marathas massacred the Afghan garrison and victoriously entered Lahore.

 Raghunathrao, the Maratha leader who conquered Lahore in 1758.

 In 1759, the Marathas and their allied forces crushed an invasion by the Durrani general Jahan Khan at the Battle of Lahore.
 The Marathas achieved a string of astonishing successes with their conquests of Delhi, Lahore, Kashmir, Multan, Peshawar and Attock.
 They appointed Adina Beg Khan as the new governor of Lahore.

+Sikh period

 Sikhs Misls

 After defeating the Durranis In battle of Gujranwala (1761) and battle of Sialkot, in 1761, the Sikhs attacked Lahore and besieged it.
 The Khawaja was forced to surrender and the Sikhs entered the city and plundered the city, capturing the royal mint and strucking coins bearing "Sikka Zad dar Jahan Bafazat-i-Akal, mulk-i-Ahmad garift Jassa Kalal", which means 'the coin struck by Grace of God in the country of Ahmad captured by Jassa Kalal.'